ikhvorost/ReactBridge/README.md

 }
 ```

-The JavaScript counterpart of this method returns a Promise:
+The JavaScript counterpart of this method returns a promise:

 ``` js
 Calendar.createEvent('Wedding', 'Las Vegas')